open-navigation/opennav_amd_demonstrations/README.md

-# Open Navigation - AMD Demonstrations
+# Open Navigation - AMD Ryzen AI Demonstrations

 A project for demonstrations using AMD's Ryzen AI CPU and acceleration technologies with Nav2, ROS 2, and the robotics industry.